-In 2017, the global online shopping cart cart abandonment rate for all ecommerce sectors was 75.6%.
-That means over three-quarters of online shoppers put items in their carts, but don’t finish the transaction.
+In 2019, the global online shopping cart cart abandonment rate for all ecommerce sectors was 79.2 percent, up from 75.6 percent in 2017.
+That means almost four-fifths of online shoppers put items in their carts, but don’t finish the transaction.

 Thankfully, you don’t need to simply accept this problem as an inevitable reality of ecommerce.
 With the right abandoned cart email strategies, you can re-engage customers who failed to complete purchases.

 If you’re looking for ways to reduce your shopping cart abandonment rate, keep the following tips in mind for crafting the best abandoned cart emails.
 These will help you boost sales by reminding customers of the value of your product or service so that they complete the purchase.
 However, before we launch into examples of successful abandoned cart reminder emails, let’s go over the basics.

 An abandoned cart email is a sales recovery tactic that sends an automated reminder emails to ecommerce customers who have added products to their cart but failed to check out.
 People fail to check out for a variety of reasons, and most times accidently; a complicated purchase process, websites crashing, site time outs, and good old fashioned distractions could lure someone away from their cart unexpectedly even if they were intending on making a purchase.